Amer2483/ISQA3420-/DFDdictionary.md

 <div>

-National vulnerability Database: It is a database maintained by NIST and maintains the information about vulnerabilities of different software packages.<br>
+<b>National vulnerability Database:</b> It is a database maintained by NIST and maintains the information about vulnerabilities of different software packages.<br>
-License and vulnerability Database: It is a database that is used for storing license information obtained from license scanner and vulnerability reports obtained from NIST. <br>
+<b>License and vulnerability Database:</b> It is a database that is used for storing license information obtained from license scanner and vulnerability reports obtained from NIST. <br>

-License Scanner: It scans the software package for license terms and conditions. <br>
+<b>License Scanner:</b> It scans the software package for license terms and conditions. <br>

-Package: The software package regarding which the developer and the manager want to obtain license and vulnerability reports. <br>
+<b>Package:</b> The software package regarding which the developer and the manager want to obtain license and vulnerability reports. <br>

-Package name: The name of the open source software package regarding which the developer and the manager want to obtain license and vulnerability reports. <br>
+<b>Package name:</b> The name of the open source software package regarding which the developer and the manager want to obtain license and vulnerability reports. <br>

-Policy database: It is a database that is used for storing policy information.<br>
+<b>Policy database:</b> It is a database that is used for storing policy information.<br>

-Policy Name: The name of the policy about which policy information is requested. <br>
+<b>Policy Name:</b> The name of the policy about which policy information is requested. <br>

-Project Policy information: Information about from the policy database about a policy. <br>
+<b>Project Policy information:</b> Information about from the policy database about a policy. <br>

-License Scanner result: The result obtained from the License Scanner regarding licenses. .<br>
+<b>License Scanner result:</b> The result obtained from the License Scanner regarding licenses. .<br>

-Vulnerability report:  result: The result obtained from NIST regarding vulnerabilities in a package.<br>
+<b>Vulnerability report:</b>  result: The result obtained from NIST regarding vulnerabilities in a package.<br>

-Developer: The employee who is responsible for software development. <br>
+<b>Developer:</b> The employee who is responsible for software development. <br>

-Manager: The employee who is responsible for managing software development.<br>
+<b>Manager:</b> The employee who is responsible for managing software development.<br>

 </div>